This article explores differences in the DAMA-DMBOK and DCAM approaches to the data management definition.

-A business capability only answers to the question: whata business should do.
+A business capability only answers the question: what business should do.
 The next practical decision to make is how.

 Decision 2.
 Specify your viewpoint on the data management capability.

 In the previous article, I stated that ‘there are at least two view perspectives on data management that are dependable on the relationship between data management and IT function.
 The first one is the broad perspective: from the enterprise viewpoint on the lifecycle of data circulating in a company.
 This is the approach taken by the DAMA-DMBOK model.
 The second perspective is the narrow one: from the viewpoint of tasks to be done by data management professionals.
 The DCAM model follows this approach.’

 So, before proceeding, a company should clearly specify which viewpoint they choose.
 The choice will influence the specification of the constituent components of the data management capability.
-Each of these constituent components are also business capabilities on a lower detailed level.
+Each of these constituent components is also business capabilities on a lower detailed level.
 Generally speaking, each business capability can be split into a set of capabilities on a lower level.
-For the convenience, let’s call them ‘sub-capabilities’ of data management.
+For convenience, let’s call them ‘sub capabilities’ of data management.

 Decision 3.
 Layout the key components of the data management capability.

 Once I have received a challenging request: to explain in 15 minutes how to implement data management using the well-known Data Management Body of Knowledge (DAMA-DMBOK2).
-With all due respect to the great job performed by authors of the guide, I found it quite difficult to explain the logic behind the model.
+With all due respect to the great job performed by the authors of the guide, I found it quite difficult to explain the logic behind the model.
 So, to deal with the situation, I analyzed different data management and governance models(source).
-This analysis inspired me to create a new, simple and compact, (meta)model of data management, which I called the ‘Orange’ model3, that allows to explain the essence of data management.
+This analysis inspired me to create a new, simple and compact, (meta)model of data management, which I called the ‘Orange’ model3, that allows explaining the essence of data management.
 You can see its last version in Figure 1.

 The core object of data management and the metamodel are data and information resources.